tothpaul/DelphiACME/readme.md

 this component is compatible with Delphi Berlin 10.1, Tokyo 10.2.3 and Rio 10.3 (even the Community Edition).

-note that this repository contains the a Tokoy compatible DCU for testing purpose only.
+**New**: this repository contains Rio compatible DCU (Win32, Win64 and Linux) for testing purpose only, they accepts only Staging environment.

 1. Download the repository
 2. Open ACMEGroup.groupproj